mrcmn/puppet-upandrun/README.md

 ```
 vagrant ssh master.vm
 vagrant ssh linux.vm
-vagrant ssh windows.vm

 ```

 In order to get into your boxes, you can either ssh in from your command line, or you can use the VirtualBox interface.
-Windows user and password is 'vagrant' You can read more on Vagrant commands in their [docs](https://www.vagrantup.com/docs/cli/).
+Use Remote Desktop for Windows, user and password is 'vagrant' You can read more on Vagrant commands in their [docs](https://www.vagrantup.com/docs/cli/).

-You can also see your console in the browser by going to 'https://192.168.50.4'.
+You can also see your console in the browser by going to 'https://192.168.50.4' (admin/puppetlabs).
 This should give you a view of the GUI for continued management of your nodes.